fshowalter/franksmovielog.com-v1/content/reviews/0103-lust-of-the-vampire-1957.md

 venue_notes: 2013 | Arrow Video | 1080p-upconvert
 ---

 Mario Bava’s directorial debut.
 A hybrid mystery and mad-scientist picture.
 In contemporary Paris, young women are turning up drained of blood.
 The press labels the killer a vampire.
 Michaelis plays a reporter determined to uncover the culprit.
-The case leads him to his estranged cousin and her gothic castle and the secrets it holds.
+The case leads him to his estranged cousin, her gothic castle, and the secrets they hold.

 <!-- end -->